-June 28, 2023
+June 29, 2023

 Selenium is an essential trace mineral all animals need to survive and thrive.
 It provides critical support to immune and cellular health in horses.
 However, this vital mineral also operates on a delicate balance within the body.
 Selenium is required in trace amounts only, and over-supplementation can lead to toxicity.

 Do you have questions about when and how to safely supplement selenium in horses?
 We have info to help you pinpoint both how much your horse is receiving and needs to strike the right balance and provide valuable health benefits.
+Let's learn about selenium and equip you to start a supplementation program that fosters health in your equine companion.

 Selenium is a metalloid mineral found in the Earth’s soil and groundwater.
 From there, selenium enters the food web by being absorbed by plants and then ingested by animals.